SupriyaShrotriya/Boat-Sales-Analysis/README.md

 # Data Sources
 The data for this project is an open source data downloaded from https://www.kaggle.com/datasets/karthikbhandary2/boat-sales

+# Key Questions
+Characteristics of the most viewed boat listing in the last 7 days
+What is the price of boat that get the most views?
+Are there common features among the most viewed boats?
+What is the location of the most viewed boat?

 # Folders
+The project files are divided between the following folders:

-Project Management: Project Brief
+1.Project Management: Project Brief and Data Dictionary.

-Data: original and prepared
+2.Data: Separated into two subfolders Original Data and Prepared Data.
+These contains the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
+(Data files not uploaded to GitHub due to size.)

-Scripts: Python coding involved for the entire analysis process
+3.Scripts: The Jupyter notebooks containing the coding for the analysis.

-Analysis: Visualizations used for developing insights and presenting on the final report
+4.Analysis: The Visualizations folder contains the visualizations used for developing and explaining insights.

+5.Sent to Client: The final report presented in Excel.

 # Tools & Skills
 Python